michaelneale/goose-issue-fixer/README.md

 ```

 This will keep a local copy of the project in the repo dir (--reset will clear that out) - it works out what the project is from the issue.
+Will work on changes until happy (locally, but won't try to test) then open a PR and iterate while watching and fixing CI (currently github actions, reading logs/failures etc)
+It will also respond to reviews or comments on the PR that say `@goose` and take that into account before considering the issue resolved.

 # Design